mpaluchowski/cycling.paluchowski.com/content/about/_index.md

 ## What am I going to blog about?

 Whatever I consider _meaningful_ for the sport and a general audience.
-My heart rate in one specific training is _not_ meaningful, but an analysis of my performance throughtout a month or quarter could be.
+My heart rate in one specific training is _not_ meaningful, but an analysis of my performance throughout a month or quarter could be.
 A book review, considerations in choosing gear, race plans, results, conclusions, etc.